ssanjan123/Instruction-Set-Architecture---RISC-V-32-bit/README.md

 Congratulations!
 You are ready for end-to-end tests

 $ bash ./scripts/localci.sh
 # if you see a file called SUCCESS in your repo and *.log.sucess then you passed.
-You can also check your *_Grade.json to see your tentative grade.
-# If you see FAILED, then inspect *.log.failed.
+You can also check your *_Grade.json to see your tentative grade If you see FAILED, then inspect *.log.failed.
 Check the failed section in LOG.md to see what tests failed.
-# LOG.md is a markdown file.
+LOG.md is a markdown file.
 You can view it using any markdown viewer.
-# Copy paste LOG.md into this viewer e.g., https://markdownlivepreview.com/
+Copy paste LOG.md into this viewer e.g., https://markdownlivepreview.com/
 Part 3 Custom Instructions
 DO NOT ATTEMPT THIS WITHOUT COMPLETING PART 1 and 2